 Concluding on Website Content Checklist: Guide for Beginners

 You should have a good notion of the types of pages your website will need by now.
 But before you start writing, it is important to keep in mind a few golden guidelines for content consistency throughout all pages: Use catchy titles, include CTAs, use featured photos, and shorten your paragraphs/sentences.
 Great stuff is hard to come by.
-Now that you know the essential components of a successful website, it is time to develop!
+Now that you know the essential components of a successful website with this website content guide, it is time to develop!